rachan1637/Basketball-case-study-by-HMM/README.md

 ### June-July

-1. Idetify the long pass and 3pt shooting.
+(a) Idetify the long pass and 3pt shooting.

 The preprocessing codes are written in python ([preprocess data](https://github.com/rachan1637/Basketball-case-study-by-HMM/tree/main/Basketball/data_preprocess)).